thegleb/CarND-Capstone/docs/writeup.md

 After selecting the models we:

 - Trained the different models using simulation and site data sets
-- Evaluated accuracy and speed for each of these models
+- Evaluated accuracy and speed for each of these models by running inference through the ROS system as well as getting offline evaluation results through Python scripts (mostly in `./model-playground/CarND-capstone-model-playground.ipynb`)
 - Selected a model
 - Evaluated how we could improve the accuracy of the model selected by either tuning some of the parameters or feeding the training dataset with new images
-- Froze the graphs when the trained model was accurate and efficient enough
+- Froze the graphs and proceeded when the trained model was accurate and efficient enough

-The exported graphs were the ones used in the perception module.
+The exported graphs were the final ones used in the perception module.

 ## Settings of the models